Understanding crypto stamps

 No, the exchange and return of Swiss Post crypto stamps is generally excluded.

 No, subscriptions cover the issue programme for stamps and philately products officially defined by Swiss Post.
-In the case of other offers issued outside the official programme, such as Crypto Stamps, subscribers are not entitled to receive subscription deliveries.
+In the case of other offers issued outside the official programme, such as crypto stamps, subscribers are not entitled to receive subscription deliveries.

 There’ll be a first-day cancellation this year too.
 You can contact Swiss Post’s Cancellation Service in Lyss for cancellations.
 First-day covers are not available.